Orbit separation dimension as complexity measure for primitive inflation tilings: Window boundaries

 It is well known that primitive inflation tilings with pure-point spectrum are also cut-and-project tilings, in the sense that the control point sets are regular model sets \cite{TAO}.
 In the case of inflation tilings, however, we have to distinguish between control points belonging to different tile types, each of which will have its own window, $W_i$.

-It had been observed \cite{FFIW06,Sin07} that the \emph{boundaries} of the windows $W_i$ for the different tiles form the fixed point of a \emph{boundary inflation} $\varrho^{}_{\bd}$, a GIFS that is combinatorially isomorphic to the discrepancy inflation $\varrho^{}_{\dc}$.
+It had been observed \cite{FFIW06,Sin07} that the \emph{boundaries} of the windows $W_i$ for the different tile types form the fixed point of a \emph{boundary inflation} $\varrho^{}_{\bd}$, a GIFS that is combinatorially isomorphic to the (transposed) discrepancy inflation $\varrho^{}_{\dc}$.
 If we denote, in slight abuse of notation, by $\overline{\dim}_B(\partial W)$ the maximum of the upper box dimensions $\overline{\dim}_B(\partial W_i)$, we thus obtain, in analogy to Eq.~\eqref{eq:dimfixpoint}, an upper bound

 where $\rho^{}_{\mathrm{sp}}(M_{\bd})=\lambda_{\dc}$ is the leading eigenvalue of the inflation matrix $M_{\bd}$ for the boundary inflation $\varrho^{}_{\bd}$ and $\rc$ is the slowest contraction rate of the inflation in internal space.